 The Group believes that assessments of fair value of financial instruments are reasonable.
-However, due to the fact that these assessments include uncertainties, this could result in changes in fair value measurement if there are changes in estimates for financial instruments, which may arise from unpredictable changes made to assumptions, etc.
+However, as these assessments include uncertainties, this could result in changes in fair value measurement if there are changes in estimates for financial instruments, which may arise from unpredictable changes made to assumptions, etc.

-The carrying amounts of financial instruments, details of material unobservable inputs and valuation methodologies for the financial instruments classified as Level 3 are found in Note 28 "Financial instruments (4) Fair value measurements."
+The carrying amounts of financial instruments, details of material unobservable inputs and valuation methodologies for the financial instruments classified as Level 3 are found in Note 28 "Financial instruments (5) Fair value measurements."